aglines/image_processing/README.md

 # Project notes
 ## Switched to using python Pillow from Gimp's Python-fu.
 Why?
-- Gimp Python-fu still only uses 2.7 (afaict) - so uhh... the next line is obvious
+- Gimp Python-fu still only uses 2.7 (afaict) - easier to work with modern tools
-- Pillow == better, more, & newer documentation, larger active community etc etc
+- Pillow: better, more, & newer documentation, larger active community etc